What is Cyber Liability Insurance?

 Data breach insurance, on the other hand, offers only first-party coverage.
 This is still critically important so that you and your customers can have peace of mind that if data is compromised or stolen, funds are available to help in the recovery and monitoring processes.

-How Much Does a Cyber Liability Insurance Policy Cost?
+How Much Does Cyber Insurance Typically Cost?